-Participation without tangible impact: As part of a joint effort among different government agencies, there appears to be a
+Participation without tangible impact: As part of a joint effort among different

 "There is a bit of a contradiction, first and foremost, Finland is a very pragmatic society, we face a problem, we solve it, not much talking in between.
 And dialogues are the opposite, we seek to have discussions, but then some people expect something from this, some result." - Civil society actor.